cloud66/apps/wordpress/readme.md

-This installs WordPress version %{version} on your own servers using Cloud 66 EasyDeploy.
+This installs WordPress on your own servers using Cloud 66 EasyDeploy.

-If you have any questions contact %{maintainer.name} via email at %{maintainer.email}
+If you have any questions contact the maintainers